wentinggy/lifehack/README.md

 ## Getting started
 download all the necessay imports

+Step 1: Type '/Hello' to start

-Step 1: Type `/setting` to get your user registered with the bot.
+Step 2: Type `/setting` to get your user registered with the bot.

-Step 2: Update your details with `/register`.
+Step 3: Update your details with `/register`.

-Step 3: Fetch available scholarships links tailored to your profile!
+Step 4: Fetch available scholarships links tailored to your profile!

 ## Coming soon
 - Include more scholarship providers (e.g. from government agencies)